 Lets explore this concept together.
-In every activity, sport or whatever we all have our own “Comfort Zone” which comes from our brain and controls the level at which we are happy to conduct that sport or activity.
-This level is developed in our minds from a combination of factors mainly from our experiences good or bad so in other words if you ride a bike on the motorway at 180 kph then you are comfortable anywhere up to that speed and you feel “safe”.
-If instead you have never ridden at over 120 kph then that defines the maximum speed at which you feel safe.
+In every activity, sport or whatever we all have our own “Comfort Zone” which comes from our brain and controls the level or speed at which we are happy to conduct that sport or activity.
+This level is developed in our (subconcious) mind from a combination of factors mainly from our past experience so in other words if you ride a bike on the motorway at 180 kph then you are probably comfortable anything up to that speed and you feel “safe” cos you have done it before.
+If instead you have never ridden at over 100 kph then that defines the maximum speed at which you will feel safe.

 Lets go further.
-Riding a motorcycle well is really more about corners than a straight road so MANY bike riders are well able to ride fast on a motorway but then need to slow or brake to get round a corner cos they do not understand how a motorbike works, perhaps they have never studied or taken a training course.
+Riding a motorcycle is really more about corners than a straight road so MANY bike riders are well able to ride fast on a motorway but then need to slow or brake to get round a corner cos they do not perhaps understand how a motorbike works, they have never read or studied nor taken a training course.
 Indeed this is really the majority of guys who ride for example a shiny new BMW, they go to the dealer and buy the bike and buy into the BMW image so that includes the jacket and helmet and gloves and stuff.
 And they think that they have the best bike so all is ok.
-BUT if they do not learn and apply some theory then they may come unstuck.
+BUT if they do not learn and apply some theory then they may never become a competent and safe rider.
 In Italy the two top sellers are the Yamaha TMax and the BMW GS1250 and some guys go directly from one to the other cos they are both very fashionable.

 PLEASE give this concept some thought and work on expanding your all important comfort zone, training is the key.